ipunkt/fileproxy/readme.md

 We recommend running a queue - not in sync.
 Especially for remote file support it can be a headache when you do remote file fetching in sync.

+The file proxy app is a microservice with an optional web ui.
+We recommend running this service within your infrastructure and providing authorization and authentication yourself.
+Maybe a nginx serving these files can manage a auth basic check or you use your own single sign on solution providing access to this service as pass-through.

+We provide some example configurations in the [examples](./examples/) folder.

 ## Configuration